 "When I travel, I never worry about whether or not the food would suit me, even during Ramadan.
 As long as it is Halal and delicious, why not?" she added happily.
 "I recently traveled to India with some of my friends.
 They all brought their Indonesian sauces and foods...
 I think I was the only one not bringing any food from home!
 I love Indian food to start with, but anywhere I go, that's how I want to experience my travels."

 Sivia concluded, "I think the key is to keep it simple.
 For me, I don't think that iftar and suhoor needs to always be a special meal everytime.
 Even if what's available are only a piece of bread and some water, that would be sufficient."

 Wherever you plan to go this Ramadan, let SweetEscape capture your moments!
 We connect you to 2000+ professional photographers in more than 400 cities around the world, so all you have to do is to create your memories, while we take great photos of your every moment!
-This summer, enjoy special promotions for your photoshoot by using the code MEMORABLESUMMER80 to get USD 80 off and 20 extra photos for your 2-Hours Session or MEMORABLESUMMER20 to get USD 20 off and 20 extra photos for your 1 hour session.
-Use the code now and let's #MakeSummerMemorable!
+For first time Escapists, don't forget to use the code FIRSTESCAPE to get USD 50 off your first booking, and let's #MakeLifeMemorable!

 Congratulations, Graduants!
 After years of grueling work and many sleepless nights studying, you're finally graduated!
 Taking photos to immortalize one of your biggest achievements in life is a necessity, but sometimes you might feel that taking the same old poses at the same old locations might be boring.
 Worry not, for we have compiled five ideas for your graduation shoots this year!